 ctmshout

-The ctmshout utility sends a shout message to the specified user or destination and specify its level of severity.
+The ctmshout utility sends a notification to the specified user or destination along with its level of urgency.
 For more information, see Notification Destinations.
-For information about attaching the output of a job to a shout message, see Mail Server Settings.
+For information about how to attach job output to notifications, see Mail Server Settings.

-Notifications can be sent to multiple destinations or users in the same command.
+You can send notifications to multiple destinations or users in the same command.

 Running the ctmshout Utility

-This procedure describes how to run the ctmshout utility, which enables you to send a shout message to the specified user or destination and specify its level of severity.
+This procedure describes how to run the ctmshout utility, which enables you to send a notification to the specified user or destination and determine its level of severity.

 Begin

-1. From an Agent, type one of the following commands:
+1. From an Agent, run one of the following commands:

 • ctmshout